 Henna prepared in this way is perfectly safe for use on skin and has been used for thousands of years in many parts of the world.
 The studies that have been done on henna have found that there are no adverse effects from using this natural product.

 Henna Planet's Ingredients

 Henna Planet prides itself on providing the highest quality henna paste that is safe for skin.
-The ingredients used are: henna powder, organic lemon juice, organic sugar, and Bulgarian Lavandula Angustifolia (lavender essential oil).
-No added chemicals or toxic ingredients are included in the henna paste.
+The ingredients include henna powder, organic lemon juice, organic sugar, and Bulgarian Lavandula Angustifolia (lavender essential oil).
+No added chemicals or toxic ingredients are added to the henna paste.

-All of Henna Planet's merchandise is also properly labelled (ingredient list, business address, net quantity etc.) in accordance with the Canadian Consumer Packaging and Labelling Act., which is standard practice in the cosmetic industry but not, unfortunately, always followed by importers and merchants of henna products.
+All of Henna Planet's merchandise is also properly labelled in accordance with the Canadian Consumer Packaging and Labelling Act., which is standard practice in the cosmetic industry but not, unfortunately, always followed by importers and merchants of henna products.

 What is Black Henna?

 Black henna is a term used to describe designs that are put on the skin using black hair dye (sometimes mixed with henna) and which subsequently leave a black stain.
 Unfortunately black hair dye contains a very toxic chemical called PPD (para-phenylenediamine) which can cause chemical burns on the skin.
 Blistering, redness, swelling and itching may occur three to fourteen days after a black henna application.

 Research also shows that the use of this ingredient can lead to liver and kidney damage/failure, asthma, cancer and even death.

 PPD is also a strong sensitizer, therefore repeated exposure increases the chance of developing an allergy and sensitivity to it and products that are related to PPD.
 Even if there is no reaction the first time exposure occurs, over time, sensitivity will develop and reactions are more likely.